Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Apply AND, OR, and NOT operators to filter SQL queries.
 2. Take an important step toward running complex SQL queries to extract specific data from a database.

-# 4. Using Filters to SQL Queries
+# 14. Applying Filters to SQL Queries

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.